susam/tucl/the-unix-command-language.md

 existence of files, comparison of strings, and the successful execution of commands.

-The Shell, as command, may be passed arguments.
+The Shell, as a command, may be passed arguments.
 If it is, these arguments may be substituted into the standard input like macro arguments.
 The Shell also allows for its whole list of arguments to be shifted.
 This makes it possible to repeat the same set of commands for